Advertisement

 - a large mass of snow, ice, etc., detached from a mountain slope and sliding or falling suddenly downward.

-an avalanche of misfortunes; an avalanche of fan mail.
+- anything like an avalanche in suddenness and overwhelming quantity. - an avalanche of misfortunes; an avalanche of fan mail.

 - Also called Townsend avalanche.
-Physics, Chemistry. a cumulative ionization process in which the ions and electrons of one generation undergo collisions that produce a greater number of ions and electrons in succeeding generations.
+Physics, Chemistry., a cumulative ionization process in which the ions and electrons of one generation undergo collisions that produce a greater number of ions and electrons in succeeding generations.

 verb (used without object)